ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

    To perform all these steps automatically, you can prepare a Docker
    image:

-   Create a Dockerfile with the content found `here <src/main/docker/jenkins/Dockerfile>` or `here <src/main/docker/jenkins/swift/Dockerfile>` in case you want to additionally install Swift/SwiftLint.
+   Create a Dockerfile with the content found `here <src/main/docker/jenkins/Dockerfile>`.
    Copy it in a file named ``Dockerfile``, e.g. in the folder ``/opt/jenkins/`` using ``vim Dockerfile``.